-The Easiest Way to Curb Late Night Snacking
+The #1 Way to Stop Late-Night Snacking

-“Laboratory studies suggest that sleep deprivation can lead to junk food cravings at night, which leads to increased unhealthy snacking at night, which then leads to weight gain,” Michael A. Grandner, PhD, MTR, UA assistant professor of psychiatry and director of the UA Sleep and Health Research Program and the UA Behavioral Sleep Medicine Clinic said in a statement.
+“Laboratory studies suggest that sleep deprivation can lead to junk food cravings at night, which leads to increased unhealthy snacking at night, which then leads to weight gain,” Michael A. Grandner, PhD, MTR, UA assistant professor of psychiatry and director of the UA Sleep and Health Research Program and the UA Behavioral Sleep Medicine Clinic, said in a statement.
 “This connection between poor sleep, junk food cravings, and unhealthy nighttime snacking may represent an important way that sleep helps regulate metabolism.”

 Fortunately, there’s a simple solution that can help you reduce cravings, as well as your waist circumference.
 Getting enough sleep regularly will not only help you avoid reaching into that bag of chips, but it can also help regulate hunger-decreasing leptin and appetite-increasing ghrelin so that you’re not ravenous and exhausted the next day.

 RELATED: We found the best smoothie recipes for weight loss.

 Better sleep leads to better health overall